Spanish-Habsburg empire, 1648, in green. Dutch territory, recently independent, in red. (Wikimedia Commons)

 While the Dutch nation – the United Netherlands – had been growing economically and liberalizing, Spain had been weakening economically – despite its imports of silver and gold from the Americas.
 Spain was weakening economically for reasons other than a growing supply of metals, or money, reducing its value (raising prices).

-With their activities and trade abroad the Spanish kept their social structure basically unchanged – as they wanted it.
+With their activities and trade abroad the Spanish kept their social structure basically unchanged.
 Into the 1600s in Spain the landed aristocracy was holding on to its powers, and many if not most Spaniards clung to the values of the aristocracy.
 They believed that business was fit only for Jews, Arabs and other foreigners.
 For employment, people looked to the Church, to the imperial court and to governmental bureaucracy.
 Rather than the bourgeoisie's interest in frugality, those with wealth squandered it on luxuries for the sake of prestige, and Spain's Habsburg rulers squandered wealth fighting wars for the sake of prestige and their Catholic faith.

 Rather than interest in balancing its financial books, the king's government was engaged in deficit spending.
 The precious metals gathered from the Americas was used to purchase goods from other countries.
 Much of the coffee and tobacco that Spain took from the Americas it consumed rather than sold to other countries.
 It fell to Dutch merchants to buy goods in Spanish ports and transport them elsewhere, including to the colonists in the Americas.
 And the English and French were also selling goods to the colonists in America.